 About Me

+Hi!
+I am a postdoc at Queen Mary University of London.
+I work on natural language processing, with a focus on evaluation and healthcare applications.
 I also co-organize the Data Science for Mental Health Interest Group at the Alan Turing Institute.

-More broadly, Iām interested in standardizing and improving the quality of textual data.
+More broadly, I’m interested in tracking and improving data quality.
 My long-term goals are to develop fair, human-centered, and privacy-preserving language technologies.

 Contact